West Florida Axolotls & Exotics Basic Axolotl Care Sheet and Policy:

 -European nightcrawlers cut into bite-size pieces

 -Red wigglers (this is a controversy as to the red wigglers have a slime coat that some axolotls do not like, soaking the worms in garlic first sometimes releases the slime coat on the worms or blanching them before chopping them) if your axolotl likes them great; if not try Canadian or European nightcrawlers.
-Keep in mind wild-caught worms from your yard can carry parasites and or have been tainted with yard chemicals.
+Keep in mind that wild-caught worms from your yard can carry parasites and or have been tainted with yard chemicals.

 -Axolotl pellets (we use Hikari carnivore pellets and sinking salmon pellets)